tangro/actions-test/README.md

 It is also possible that the action posts a comment with the result to the commit.
 You have to set `post-comment` to `true`.

+Additionally the test results get written to `./test_result/index.html`.
+This file can be deployed to a static file server and be linked inside a status.

 ## Example with a different command

 ```yml